-Subsidiaries are investees controlled by the Group.
-The Group controls an investee when it is exposed to, or has rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-In particular the Group consolidates investees that it controls on the basis of de facto circumstances.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+Subsidiaries are investees controlled by the Bank.
+The Bank controls an investee when it is exposed to, or has rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+Investments in subsidiaries are accounted for in the Bank's unconsolidated financial statements at cost.